mirzawaqasahmed/f5-big-iq-lab/docs/class10/module3/lab2.rst

   :align: center
   :scale: 50%

-Deploy the Data Center configuration to all of the BIG-IPs
+Deploy the Data Center configuration to all of the BIG-IPs (must choose sync group and deploy to both)

 .. image:: ../pictures/module3/Create_DC_step3.png
   :align: center